 Last night as I was texting Johnny's dad about coming at 8am Sunday morning to visit.
 He wrote me back and said, "Johnny may not be here in the morning."
 In that instant I was canceling my plans that had been made 3 weeks ago and going straight to the ICU.
 I was thinking about how could I tell my daughter I couldn't go take senior prom photographs.
 But I checked myself... well, myself and my mentor.
 I made a commitment to those women to meet for dinner and I will follow through with my commitment.
 I needed that time with my girlfriends.
 Michigan had been tough on Cannon and me and I needed some down time.
 My grandparents left yesterday and my husband and I haven't seen each other in a week as he is traveling for work.

 I made a commitment to my daughter.
 She has had her mum gone just enough for a lifetime and this was senior prom... how could I not be there?
 So I had to check myself.
 Where are my priorities?
 My family must be number one.
 They have been second fiddle to Cannon for two years now.
 I owe them my time.
 Not only owe but they deserve it!!
 My twins had no birthday as I was gone with Cannon so their birthday will be celebrated next week when their dad is home.
 The list is endless.

-I continue to be
+I went to dinner.

 Written by Mumma-Bear

-Cannonball Kids' Cancer
+Cannonball Kids' cancer